ubcbraincircuits/whitepaper/source/data_sharing/frdr.rst

 Curation
 --------
-Curators will perform tasks like:
+Curators perform tasks such as:

-* Checking metadata record for completeness
+	- Checking metadata record for completeness
-* Linking DOIs for related publications
+	- Linking DOIs for related publications
-* Validation of data, for instance, flagging tabular null data with no explanation, corrupt files
+	- Validation of data, for instance, flagging tabular null data with no explanation, corrupt files
-* Checking documentation
+	- Checking documentation
-* Checking for copyright and ethical violations
+	- Checking for copyright and ethical violations

 They typically take up to 48 hours to complete this process, after which it takes 15 minutes to complete DOI registration, and a further 2 hours for the dataset to appear for download